 Predicting on cultural topics involves buying Yes/No shares linked to real-world events across movies, music, games, and more.
 With this framework, the activity isn’t considered betting on culture in the same way as it would be with sportsbooks.

 During our experience with culture prediction as an activity, we found it engaging and accessible.
-One potential drawback is that transaction fees can vary depending on the exchange or trading site.
+One potential drawback is that transaction fees can vary depending on the prediction markets site.
 Below are the key advantages and considerations connected to culture prediction:

 Culture-focused prediction simply means you’re trading Yes/No event contracts on real-world cultural outcomes.
 In other words, you’re not placing bets using cultural odds the way you would on traditional sportsbooks.
 This works similarly to how sports predictions function on prediction market sites; there are no odds involved.
 Instead, you buy Yes or No contracts based on how you think an event will unfold.
 The markets you’ll find in the culture category cover a wide range of topics, including music, movies, awards, video games, and television.
 For example: